 - 1. Meditative Video Segment, and the equipment required for playing the video. - 2.
-"Tardiness" door sign to be placed on the door at the end of the video: "Entrance to the group room is not be permitted once the video has finished.
+"Tardiness" door sign to be placed on the door at the end of the video: "Entrance to the group room will not be permitted once the video has finished.
 The video has finished.
 Please join us next week." - 3.
 Wall Posters prominently displayed In large letters ... - a.
 Commitment: "Today I renew my commitment to my spiritual path." - b.
-The Ten Spiritual Qualities (the Paramis) the Spiritual Self's Muscles: "generosity, morality, renunciation, wisdom, effort, tolerance, truth, strong determination, loving kindness, and equanimity". - 4.
+The Spiritual Qualities the spiritual self's 14 Spiritual Muscles: "generosity, morality, renunciation, wisdom, effort, tolerance, truth, strong determination, loving kindness, equanimity, gratitude, courage, forgiveness, and serenity". - 4.
 Timer (for meditation and other timed exercises). - 5.
 Pencils and notepaper for each participant. - 6.
 Tape (to adhere poster paper to the walls, as needed). - 7.
 Paper and easel board with marker for recorder. - 8.
 Selection of wrapped hard candy (include some sugarless pieces) one piece for each group member.